yyhh-org/site/content/achieve-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction.md

 measure performance when writing data in batches—testing batch sizes of 10, 100, and 1000.

-Using the Effective Throughput (ET) metric described above, the bar chart at the top of this post shows the pure write task results.
+Using the `Effective Throughput (ET)` metric described above, the bar chart at the top of this post shows the pure write task results.
 (Note: the Y axis is logarithmic.)

-When the batch size is 1 (i.e., writing a single entity at a time), Datalevin Async achieves the best ET.
+When the batch size is 1 (i.e., writing a single entity at a time), `Datalevin Async` achieves the best `ET`.
 It is several orders of magnitude higher than under other write conditions—not only is the raw throughput high (16,829.2 writes per second), the latency is low (0.1 milliseconds) as well.
-When writes are batched, the ET of Datalevin Async slightly decreases due to the latency increasing faster than throughput.
+When writes are batched, the `ET` of `Datalevin Async` slightly decreases due to the latency increasing faster than throughput.

-Datalevin Default performance peaks at a batch size of 100; however, at that batch size, SQLite’s performance outperforms it.
+`Datalevin Default` performance peaks at a batch size of 100; however, at that batch size, SQLite’s performance outperforms it.

-SQLite Default performs very poorly for individual writes, though SQLite WAL is much better.
-Both benefit significantly from increased batch sizes, with SQLite Default benefiting the most.
+`SQLite Default` performs very poorly for individual writes, though `SQLite WAL` is much better.
+Both benefit significantly from increased batch sizes, with `SQLite Default` benefiting the most.

 In general, Datalevin's write performance is more stable and less sensitive to variations in batch size compared to SQLite.
 Because Datalevin performs indexing